Opty1712/chat/README.md

 INSTALLATION

-0) clone in root project folder "git clone https://github.com/Opty1712/chat.git ."
+0) clone CHAT to the project folder "git clone https://github.com/Opty1712/chat.git"

 1) run "npm i" - it will load all dependencies from package.json